SystemCo/pizza_delivery_simulator/readme.md

     * Assigned on: Wednesday 03/12/25
     * Assigned by: David
     * Due by:      Wednesday 03/19/25
-    * Status:      Incomplete
+    * Status:      Complete

 * Make buttons dim when and only when mouse is hovering over them.
     * Assigned on: Thursday 03/13/25
     * Assigned by: Francisco
     * Due by:      Thursday 03/20/25
-    * Status:      Incomplete
+    * Status:      Complete

 ### Lesslie
 * Get started on timer system